South Korea in shock and grieving after 153 die in Halloween crowd surge

 Ninety-seven of the dead were women and 56 were men.
 More than 80% of the dead are in their 20s and 30s, but at least four were teenagers.

 At least 20 of the dead are foreigners from China, Russia, Iran and elsewhere.
-Two Americans were among the dead, the U.S. State Department said Sunday.
+Two Americans were among the dead, the U.S. State Department said.
+President Biden tweeted that he and first lady Jill Biden are "devastated to learn that at least two Americans are among so many who lost their lives in Seoul.
+Our hearts go out to their loved ones in this time of grief, and we continue to pray for the recovery of all who were injured."

 An estimated 100,000 people had gathered in Itaewon for the country's biggest outdoor Halloween festivities since the pandemic began.
 The South Korean government eased COVID-19 restrictions in recent months.